 Ben Stiller credits prostate cancer test for saving his life

-NEW YORK (AP) — Ben Stiller on Tuesday revealed that he battled prostate cancer in 2014, and he credits the test that diagnosed the cancer with saving his life.
+NEW YORK (AP) — Ben Stiller has revealed that he battled prostate cancer in 2014, and he credits the test that diagnosed the cancer with saving his life.

-In an essay posted on the website Medium , Stiller recounted his experience with prostate cancer in detail.
-Being informed that he had it by his urologist Stiller compared to "a classic Walter White moment, except I was me and no one was filming anything at all."
+In an essay posted Tuesday on the website Medium , Stiller recounted his experience with prostate cancer.
+Learning that he had it Stiller compared to "a classic Walter White moment, except I was me and no one was filming anything at all."

 Stiller is now cancer-free and he believes that would never have happened without a PSA or prostate-specific antigen test.
 Stiller said he wanted to tell his story in support of the much-debated test.

 Stiller had his PSA test when he was 46, four years before the American Cancer Society recommends.
 Many experts say a PSA can do as much harm as good.